-I love perusing the bulk bins at various super markets to see what’s new.
+I love perusing the bulk bins to see what’s new.
 My latest spotting was miniature peanut butter cups – the tiny ones like you get in peanut butter cup ice cream.
 First I saw them at a store called Sprouts and later found them at H.E.B., so I guess they’re catching on.
 And why wouldn’t they?
-They’re perfect for cookies, cupcakes, and just about anything involving a peanut butter chocolate theme.
+They’re perfect for cookies, cupcakes, and just about anything involving a mini peanut butter cups chocolate theme.

 4 tablespoons unsalted butter, room temperature